Quit now

 Big Tobacco’s farming practices drive malnourishment and other physical health harms, as well as devastating child labor practices and land degradation.46 And, at the heart of these destructive harms is Big Tobacco’s perpetuation of economic injustice in the name of their own profits.

-Trapped by these exploitative contracts and the poverty they perpetuate, farmers in low- and middle-income countries (LMICs) are forced by large multinational companies to prioritize growing tobacco over food crops—even in communities experiencing high levels of malnourishment and food insecurity.4748
+Trapped by these exploitative contracts and the poverty they perpetuate, farmers in low- and middle-income countries (LMICs) are forced by large multinational companies to prioritize growing tobacco over food crops – even in communities experiencing high levels of malnourishment and food insecurity.4748

-Malawi’s economy has relied on tobacco production which contributes more than half of the country’s export value50 and is a main form of income for Malawians.
-Although overall crop farmers producing tobacco declined from 16% to 5% between 2004 to 2019, the country’s undernourishment rate is an astounding 27%.51 Malnutrition reduces an individual’s economic potential, and in turn, poverty increases the risk of food insecurity leading to the cycle of malnutrition.52
+We need look no further than Malawi, a top tobacco-producing country, as an example.49 Malawi’s economy has relied on tobacco production which contributes more than half of the country’s export value and is a main form of income for Malawians.50 Although overall crop farmers producing tobacco declined from 16 percent to 5 percent between 2004 to 2019, the country’s undernourishment rate is an astounding 27 percent.51 Malnutrition reduces an individual’s economic potential, and in turn, poverty increases the risk of food insecurity leading to the cycle of malnutrition.52

 And Big Tobacco is a BIG part of the problem: In Malawi in 2008, every 2.5 acres devoted to tobacco produced a single ton of tobacco leaf, whereas the same amount of land growing potatoes produced 14.6 tons of nutritional food in the same year.53

-Coercing farmers into prioritizing cultivation of tobacco leaf over sustainable food crops—which in turn creates a major barrier to developing a food system that serves the needs of local communities—is another in a long list of tactics that Big Tobacco employs to reinforce the cycle of poverty in order to ensure their own profits.
+Coercing farmers into prioritizing cultivation of tobacco leaf over sustainable food crops – which in turn creates a major barrier to developing a food system that serves the needs of local communities – is another in a long list of tactics that Big Tobacco employs to reinforce the cycle of poverty in order to ensure their own profits.

 As yet another byproduct of Big Tobacco’s greed, it is also well documented that tobacco production relies on child labor around the world.